nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        Expected: Task with the index `1` is deleted from the list.
 Details of the deleted task shown in the status message.

     3. Test case: `deleteTask 4`<br>
        Expected: No task is deleted.
-Error details shown in the status message(Index is invalid).
+Error details shown in the status message.

     4. Other incorrect commands to try: `deleteTask`, `deleteTask abc`, `deleteTask -1` <br>
-       Expected: similar to previous test case.
+       Expected: Similar to previous test case.

 <div style="page-break-after: always;"></div>